Scholarships

 2. Missouri Insurance Education Foundation

-Eligibility: must pursue a career in insurance, risk management, or actuarial science, which is a math-related career involving probability and statistics.
+Eligibility: must enroll full-time at an accredited Missouri college or university and pursue a career in insurance, risk management, or actuarial university and pursue a career in insurance, risk management, or actuarial science, which is a math-related career involving probability and statistics.

 Amount: There will be four awards of $1,500 each